 Whether your P2 is your spouse or a friend, this goal can be surprisingly simple to execute if at least two people are actively collecting Hilton points.

-Since Hilton allows transfers of points between accounts for free, you can pool all of your family’s / friends’ points together in one primary account.
+Since Hilton allows free transfers of points between accounts, you can pool all of your family’s / friends’ points together in one primary account.

 Up to 10 people can pool points together for free, with a cap of 500,000 Hilton points transferred between each account.

-Ideally, you would want to divert all points to the person with Diamond status – Hilton’s top-tier elite – so you’re guaranteed to receive additional perks during your stay.
+Ideally, you would divert all points to the person with Diamond status—Hilton’s top-tier elite—so you’re guaranteed to receive additional perks during your stay.

-The Conrad Maldives was booked from my account since I presently have Diamond status from the Hilton Aspire American Express® Credit Card.
+The Conrad Maldives was booked from my account since I presently have Diamond status from the Hilton Honors American Express Aspire Card.

-This provided us various freebies, including breakfast, happy hour, room upgrades, and late check-out.
+This provided us with various freebies, including breakfast, happy hour, room upgrades, and late check-out.

 Complimentary Breakfast at the Conrad Maldives (Diamond benefit from Hilton Aspire)